By: Elizabeth Jachim | Updated: 6/11/2025

 Google Lens:

-- Pro: Open your picture in Google Photos, click on the Lens icon at the bottom.
+- Pro: Free, installing the app is not necessary.
+Just open your picture in Google Photos and click on the Lens icon at the bottom.

 - Con: Gives you a variety of possible results instead of one reliable result.

 B) Remove invasive plants (plants that are not native to our region, and which spread aggressively).
-This gives native plants more room to grow, and will sometimes allow native seeds lying dormant in your soil to sprout.
-If invasive seeds sprout instead, eliminate them and add natives.
+All of the resources above should also let you know if a plant is not native.
+Invasive plant removal gives native plants more room to grow, and it will sometimes allow native seeds lying dormant in your soil to sprout.

 2. Buy Native Plants